-A customer came to the store wearing a ring made of chocolate foil paper, wrapped like origami.
+- Offer a Temporary Token–A customer came to the store wearing a ring made of chocolate foil paper, wrapped like origami.
 This gave her the time to replace it with a ring of her choice.
 Another customer had planned a trip and could not figure out which ring to buy.
-So, he bought the center stone and put it in a tension set temporary ring, proposed to her and came back to let her choose the ring she likes for that stone.
+So he bought the center stone and put it in a tension set temporary ring, proposed to her, and came back to let her choose the ring she likes for that stone.

 #2–Center stones: Should I choose a diamond or a colored stone?

-Colored (Fancy) Diamonds: If they are champagne and browns they are less expensive, but if they are colored (green, red, pink or blue) they can be extremely expensive.
+- Colored (Fancy) Diamonds: If they are champagne and brown colors, they are less expensive.
+But if they are colored (green, red, pink or blue) they can be extremely expensive.
 The most important thing to consider when buying a fancy (colored) diamond is if they are natural or irradiated.
 Irradiated diamonds have a tendency to be very dark and bright and less expensive, naturals have pale color and go for a premium price.

-I once got a customer using a very rare green garnet as a center stone; she was born in January.
-Another customer had an old diamond but loved amethyst, so we incorporated some amethyst on the shank of the ring design.
+- Birthstones–I once got a customer using a very rare green garnet as a center stone; she was born in January.
+Another customer had an old diamond but loved amethyst so we incorporated some amethyst on the shank of the ring design.

-What about an imperial topaz?
-Also a birthstone, but in addition a very rare stone–only found in one mine in the world right now.
+- Rare Gems offer a nice conversation starter–What about an imperial topaz?
+Also a birthstone, but in addition a very rare stone, it is only found in one mine in the world right now.
 How unique is that?
-Another customer just chose a alexandrite cateye for the center stone.
-Not only it is the most rare gemstone in the world, every stone has a unique eye and color change: making the ring as unique as your love.
+Another customer just chose an alexandrite cat eye for the center stone.
+Not only is it the most rare gemstone in the world, every stone has a unique eye and color change which makes them as unique as your love.

 #3–What style should I choose?

 If you are thinking about a custom design engagement ring, I would suggest narrowing it down by selecting the center stone, then browse for a style that you think she would like.
 Identify possible styles (such as clean/sleek modern, geometric modern, romantic/lacy, pavé, organic hand crafted, etc.), and then check with her friends or someone that knows her well and see what they think.
-Or try to figure it out based on the jewelry that she already has.
-Takes lots of picture and bring the pictures with you so a designer could do a sketch of the piece with you.
+Or you can try to figure it out based on the jewelry that she already has.
+Take lots of pictures and bring them with you so a designer could do a sketch of the piece with you.

-Most customers know right away if they want a vintage/antique piece or a new one.
-I guess this is not a difficult question.
-The question is what to buy.
-You can find a old ring and pay a premium price for its historic value.
-Art Deco rings are sharply increasing in price due to demand lately.
+- Vintage–Most customers know right away if they want a vintage/antique piece or a new one.
+The question here is what kind to buy.
+You can find an old ring and pay a premium price for its historic value (for example, Art Deco rings are sharply increasing in price due to demand lately).
 Or you could consider getting a reproduction.
-Some molds are made of old rings and they are available to reproduce the same piece using the old mold.
-The benefits are that you are getting a ring and stone with fewer scratches, and you are sure of the quality that you are getting.
-Some old pieces are always the same karat of metal that they are stamped for.
+Some molds of old rings are available to reproduce the same piece using the old mold.
+The benefits are that you are getting a ring and stone with fewer scratches and you are sure of the quality that you are getting.
+Some old pieces are the same karat of metal that they are stamped for.

-You can fall in love with a designer jewelry line and it is priceless.
-Jewelry is an art, and the signature on the ring could be worth a fortune.
-Imagine if you could buy a car designed in small production, and only a few people in the world would have it?
+- Contemporary Design–You can fall in love with a designer jewelry line and it is priceless.
+Jewelry is an art and the signature on the ring could be worth a fortune.
+Imagine if you could buy a car designed in small production and only a few people in the world would have it?
 That is a designer piece.
 Just remember not all the designers are great for custom orders.
 Don’t go to Picasso expecting him to paint a Matisse.

 #4–What should the value of the piece be?